rvernica/docker-library/scidb/README.md

 ## `15.7`

-The tags intended for the final user are:
+The tags intended for the end user are:

 | Tag | From | Size | Comments |
 | --- | --- | --- | --- |